Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 - Completely declarative Configuration
 - Based on Envoy means it has already great support for advanced features like Canary Routing and Shadowing
+- Uses K8S-native capabilities for load balancing, service discovery and more
+- Pre-integrates with standard solutions for monitoring

 #### The Bad